-Students in Grades 6-9 can choose courses in order of their preference from 1 to 10 - and we try our best to accommodate students' preferences, as space is available.
+Students in Grades 6-9 can choose courses in order of their preference from 1 to 9 - and we try our best to accommodate students' preferences, as space is available.
 Each course runs for one term, and there are 3 terms per year.
 At the end of each term, students will move to a new course (students are not able to take the same course twice in one year).
 There are a limited number of spaces available for each course, and students may not get their first or second choices at all in a year.
+These are the courses for the upcoming 2023/24 school year:

 Because we believe every student possesses some form of creative ability, we have been looking for different ways for them to express it.
-In this basic introduction to card-making and scrap-booking, the students will explore their creativity by learning about some basic techniques such as - use of colour, stamping , embossing, the use of embellishments, shapes, journaling, and a variety of page layouts.
+In this basic introduction to cardmaking and scrapbooking, the students will explore their creativity by learning about some basic techniques such as - use of color, stamping, embossing, the use of embellishments, shapes, journaling and a variety of page layouts.
 Using a variety of materials and tools, students will practice making cards for every occasion and laying out their pictures on a scrapbook page in such a way that it tells a story.
 Students will be asked to bring in pictures to create a scrapbook page.

 Digital Media Studies

-In this option, students have opportunity to work with a variety of digital media including digital photos, web pages, logos, brochures, and posters.
-Using digital cameras and a variety of software, students will practice creating, editing, and publishing digital products onto paper and the web.
+In this option, students will have an opportunity to work with a variety of digital media including digital photos, web pages, logos, brochures and posters.
+Using digital cameras and a variety of software, students will have the opportunity to create, edit and publish digital products on paper and to the web.
 Content for these products will be drawn from the daily activities going on at the school.
-Some examples could be creating a webpage to cover Field Day, or creating posters to advertise upcoming school events.
+Some examples could be creating a web page to cover a field day or creating posters to advertise upcoming school events.

 Students will learn about safety and sanitation in the kitchen, how to follow recipes, cooking terms and measuring.
 The majority of the time will be spent in the kitchen using these skills while preparing delicious meals and desserts.